renanbrayner/rusty-notes/README.md

 2. opening it in your terminal editor

 To edit the notes with your terminal editor simply call the program `notes` without passing any arguments.
-To append a line of text to the notes file just line the after the command like: `notes this line of text will be appended to the end of the file`
+To append a line of text to the notes file just write the line after the command like this: `notes this line of text will be appended to the end of the file`

 ## Configuration